Who are the Institutional Holders in SmartRent Inc. (SMRT)?

 Sponsored

-The stock witnessed a -11.64% gain in the last 1 month and extending the period to 3 months gives it a -24.77%, and is -2.41% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.18% over the week and 7.04% over the month.
+The stock witnessed a -4.31% gain in the last 1 month and extending the period to 3 months gives it a -17.29%, and is 0.41% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.91% over the week and 7.52% over the month.

 SmartRent Inc. (SMRT) Analyst Forecasts